crate/crate-tutorials/docs/normalize-intervals.rst

 ..
 NOTE::

     This tutorial focuses on the use of SQL.
-Code examples use the CrateDB Python client for demonstration purposes.
-However, *the following techniques will work with any language that allows for the execution of SQL*.
+Code examples demonstrate the use of the CrateDB Python client.
+However, the following guidelines will work with any language that allows for the execution of SQL.

 ..
 SEEALSO::